johntrogan/defender-docs/defender-endpoint/api/get-user-related-alerts.md

 > [!NOTE]
 > When obtaining a token using user credentials:
 >
-> - The user needs to have at least the following role permission: 'View Data'.
+> - The user needs to have at least the following role permission: 'View Data.'
 For more information, see [Create and manage roles](../user-roles.md).
-> - Response will include only alerts, associated with devices, that the user have access to, based on device group settings (See [Create and manage device groups](../machine-groups.md) for more information)
+> - Response includes only alerts, associated with devices, that the user have access to, based on device group settings (See [Create and manage device groups](../machine-groups.md) for more information)
 >
 > Device group creation is supported in Defender for Endpoint Plan 1 and Plan 2.